-When Does 'A Series Of Unfortunate Events' Season 3 Premiere?
-The Show's Almost Over
+Netflix's 'A Series Of Unfortunate Events' Will End After Season 3 & We're Crushed

 The lackluster 2004 movie adaptation of Lemony Snicket's A Series of Unfortunate Events was probably one of the biggest disappointments for your 12-year-old self, but the Netflix show covering the entire bestselling series has definitely made up for those feelings since.
 Launching in January 2017, the show has already adapted the first four books of the series, and Season 2, debuting later this month, will cover the next four.
 With 13 total books in the series, series star and producer Neil Patrick Harris previously confirmed that the show will finish after Season 3.
 So, with little time left in the series, when does A Series of Unfortunate Events Season 3 premiere?

 The show's 10-episode second season will follow the three Baudelaire orphans through Books 5-9: The Austere Academy, The Ersatz Elevator, The Vile Village, The Hostile Hospital, and The Carnivorous Carnival.
 Set to premiere on Netflix on March 30, 2018, Season 2 was officially confirmed only two months after the first season was released last year.
 A Series of Unfortunate Events was renewed for a third season shortly after, which wasn't too surprising for fans, as the layout of Season 1 suggested that future seasons could easily adapt the entire book series within a year or so.

 With a little more than a year between the Netflix launches of Seasons 1 and 2, a release date for Season 3 has yet to be announced.
 Sources say that wrapping up the show in three seasons was always Netflix's goal, and Harris, who plays Baudelaire nemesis Count Olaf, revealed that Season 3 will only have seven episodes: